 @zulipbot claimin the body of your issue.

 If you accidentally claim an issue you didn’t want to claim, comment

 @zulipbot abandonto abandon an issue.

 Label your issues — Add appropriate labels to issues that you opened by including

-@zulipbot labelin an issue comment or the body of your issue followed by the desired labels enclosed within double quotes (
+@zulipbot addin an issue comment or the body of your issue followed by the desired labels enclosed within double quotes (

-@zulipbot label "bug" "help wanted"in the issue body.
+@zulipbot add "bug" "help wanted"in the issue body.

 @zulipbot removefollowed by the desired labels enclosed with double quotes (